Question: Why Social Media Becoming a Secret Weapon in College Recruiting

 Being present on social media and recruiting via them not simply means that you are trying to keep up with time (though you’ll definitely look more modern while doing so).
 The most important thing about that is taking a step towards your potential students.
 Sure, they will still be coming to take on-campus tours, they’ll still visit your website.
 But with being present on social media you’ll make sure that the conversation isn’t one-sided anymore.
 The students won’t only come to you – you’ll come to them too, finding them in a place they feel the most comfortable: on social media.

-- Describe the main features of job analysis
+- Describe the main features of total quality management

 - Describe the steps involved in arranging a training programme

-- Explain the graphic rating scales method of performance appraisal
+- Explain the Forced distribution method of performance appraisal

 - What do you mean by career need assessment